-If you're using Shopify POS for iPad and you have the retail package, then you can use the Socket Mobile CHS 7Qi barcode scanner for scanning both digital and printed 1D and 2D barcodes.
+You can use the Socket Mobile S740 or CHS 7Qi 2D barcode scanner for scanning both digital and printed 1D and 2D barcodes.

-The Socket CHS 7Qi is a lightweight, portable barcode scanner that connects wirelessly to Shopify POS.
+The Socket Mobile S740 and CHS 7Qi are lightweight, portable barcode scanners that connect wirelessly to Shopify POS.

 Who is the 2D barcode scanner for?

-You should use the Socket Mobile CHS 7Qi 2D barcode scanner if you want to scan scan both 1D and 2D barcodes.
+You should use the Socket Mobile S740 or CHS 7Qi 2D barcode scanner if you want to scan both 1D and 2D barcodes.
 You can scan 1D barcodes on products to add them to the cart quickly without browsing your catalog to find them.
-You can scan 2D barcodes to sell or redeem gift cards, and to quickly find an order associated with a receipt.
+You can scan 2D barcodes on receipts to quickly find the order associated with that sale.

 The scanner connects wirelessly to Shopify POS with Bluetooth, so you can use it at markets, fairs, pop-up locations, or a physical store.
-It's charged by the included charging cable or charging cradle, both of which need to be plugged in to a power socket.
-When fully charged, the scanner's battery will last for up to 14 hours (about 15,000 scans).
+It's charged by plugging the included charging cable or cradle into a power socket.
+When fully charged, the scanner's battery lasts for up to 14 hours (about 15,000 scans).

-You can buy the Socket Mobile CHS 7Qi barcode scanner from the following suppliers:
+You can buy the Socket Mobile 2D barcode scanner from the following suppliers:

 |Canada||Shopify Hardware Store|